winansb/DUA/README.md

 Displays an Ok button and text to the user
 -type: "Information",
--content: "any text in double qutes that you want to show on the screen."
+-content: "any text in double quotes that you want to show on the screen."
 -nextIndex: The index of the next screen within the 'test'Screens array to show after this screen is finished.
 If you want Detour2 to display as the next screen after the user presses okay you would but 1 here.
 -screenName: the name used for data collection techniques when communicating on what sreen something happened such as action initiated.
 Detour1_Ok.
 -displayTimeSeconds: integer describing the seconds this screen should stay open for before closing.